xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 **Integration tab**

-Information regarding your test case integration with qTest is displayed in this tab.
-Refer to [Integrate test case](/display/KD/Integrate+test+case) for more details.
+The Integration tab displays your configured integration in the project, for example: qTest, Jira or Azure DevOps, etc. Refer to [Integrate test case](/display/KD/Integrate+test+case) for more details.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/integration.png" alt="integration" width=70%>

 **Properties tab**

-This tab displays general information about the test case.
+The Properties tab displays general information about the test case, including description and comment.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/properties.png" alt="properties" width=100%>

-* **Description:** Users can add or edit this field to provide detail information about a test case
+* **Description**: You can add or edit this field to provide detail information about a test case
-* **Comment**: This field is read-only field.
-The content is extracted and populated from [Comment](/display/KD/%5BCommon%5D+Comment) keyword in the test case.
-Business users can leverage comment field to involve in development process by providing the requirements.
-The example below shows the description of a test case that verify successful login and comment field shows the scenario written in BDD's Gherkin syntax.
+* **Comment**: This field is a read-only field.
+The content is extracted and populated from the comment keyword in the test case.
+You can leverage comment field to involve in development process of your company by providing requirements.
+For more information about the comment keyword, see [Comment](/display/KD/%5BCommon%5D+Comment).

 ### Test Object Editor